karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/UserGroupHasPluginOptionApiInterface/insertUserGroupHasPluginOptions.md

-UserGroupHasPluginOptionApiInterface::insertUserGroupHasPluginOptions — Inserts the given userGroupHasPluginOption rows in the database.
+UserGroupHasPluginOptionApiInterface::insertUserGroupHasPluginOptions — Inserts the given user group has plugin option rows in the database.